Superflows-AI/docs/docs/07-ui-components/01-superflows-button.md

 ---

+**user_id** `string`

+A unique identifier representing the user.
+Used to help you track the user's conversation history in the Transcripts page.

+(note: requires `@superflows/chat-ui-react` version 1.2.61 or higher)

+---

 **api_params** `type below` _(optional)_ default `true`

 This enables API-specific information to be set in code.
 This allows multi-tenant hosting (i.e. changing the hostname of the API depending on the customer/user), and setting headers in API calls through code.